SirStreetguru/CuraCastleSlicing/README.md

+*Ha, I tried to come back to this project, but of course I messed something up when pushing it to github, so even if it compiles successfully, there's some mix up between newer cura files and my 5.10.2 edits.
+Working on fixing this, but my release files still drop and work fine into Cura 5.10.2

 I used Cura 5.10.2, not sure if this is backwards or forwards compatible.
 Just use a fresh install, and grab the zip file from the release section, or compile on your own if you'd like.
 Replacement files are: fdmprinter.def.json
 CuraEngine.exe